Kenya

 On the Continent of Africa

-The equator divides Kenya roughly in two.
+The equator roughly divides Kenya in two.
 Kenya’s time is GMT +3 (or Moscow non-summer time).

-Its total area, including 11,230 sq km (4,336 sq mi) of water, is 582,650 sq km (224,962 sq mi), with a maximum length of 1,131 km (703 mi) SSE – NNW and a maximum width of 1,025 km (637 mi) ENE – WSW.
-Comparatively, the area occupied by Kenya is slightly more than twice the size of the state of Nevada.
+Its total area, including 11,230 sq km (4,336 sq mi) of water, is 582,650 sq km (224,962 sq mi), with a maximum length of 1,131 km (703 mi) SSE—NNW and a maximum width of 1,025 km (637 mi) ENE—WSW.
+Comparatively, Kenya’s area is slightly more than twice the size of the state of Nevada.

 Kenya’s capital city, Nairobi, is located in the south central part of the country.

-Tribes in Kenya includes the following:The Kikuyu The Kamba, Kisii, Kalenjin, Maasai, Luhya, Mijikenda, Taita, Embu, Luo, Samburu, Meru, Turkana, Rendille, and Swahili.
+The tribes in Kenya include the Kikuyu, the Kamba, Kisii, Kalenjin, Maasai, Luhya, Mijikenda, Taita, Embu, Luo, Samburu, Meru, Turkana, Rendille, and Swahili.

 Information and Statistics about Kenya: